 MINT mobil has started its tour in August 2021.
 The goal is to make an exciting learning experience available to every school in the canton up to and including the 2027/2028 school year.
-In terms of content, the MINT mobil is equipped with 6 subject areas (The 6 subject areas are: Electricity, Energy, Bodies, Optics, Substances and Robotics).
-It includes a truck, a tent with 14 experimental stations and a collection of 13 MINT class boxes containing the materials for the week’s accompanying lessons.
-It is a week, in which the timetable is ideally suspended and the atmosphere is filled with an exploratory spirit filled with experimenting, wondering, tinkering, testing, checking, but also an occasional frustration and perseverance, but finally pride and joy when solutions are found, and things start to work.
+In terms of content, the MINT mobil is equipped with six subject areas (Electricity, Energy, Bodies, Optics, Substances, and Robotics).
+It includes a truck, a tent with 14 experimental stations, and a collection of 13 MINT class boxes containing the materials for the week’s accompanying lessons.
+It is a week in which the timetable is ideally suspended and the atmosphere is brimming with an exploratory spirit filled with experimenting, wondering, tinkering, testing, checking, but also an occasional frustration and perseverance, but finally pride and joy when solutions are found and things start to work.

-A team of the EPFL Center LEARN (Sophia Reyes, Evgeniia Bonnet, Francesco Mondada, Jessica Dehler Zufferey) in collaboration with Urs Wagner of the PH Bern designed a »Mars Station« in the tent and a »Moon Mission« as a computer science MINT box.
-Children take on roles of engineers, who have the task of controlling various experimental systems with robots on Mars and Moon.
+A team of the EPFL Center LEARN (Sophia Reyes, Evgeniia Bonnet, Francesco Mondada, Jessica Dehler Zufferey) in collaboration with Urs Wagner of the PHBern designed a “Mars Station” in the tent and a “Moon Mission” as a computer science MINT box.
+Children take on roles of engineers who have the task of controlling various experimental systems with robots on Mars and Moon.
 At the end, pupils solve a large collaborative mission with the Thymio robot.
 During the week, skills needed to solve the mission are developed step by step in small groups.
-Children don’t only learn about real problems in computer science.
+Children do not only learn about real problems in computer science.
 They also immerse themselves in the specific way of thinking and working using digital tools like the robots.
 All this happens in a playful and child-friendly way.

-The project will be conducted in 5 phases.
+The project will be conducted in five phases: